fused-effects/fused-effects/README.md

 Like [`polysemy`](http://hackage.haskell.org/package/polysemy), `fused-effects` is a batteries-included effect system capable of scoped, reinterpretable algebraic effects.

-As of GHC 8.8, `fused-effects` outperforms `polysemy`, though new effects take more code to define in `fused-effects` than `polysemy` (though the `Control.Effect.Interpret` effect is suitable for rapid prototyping of new effects).
+As of GHC 8.8, `fused-effects` outperforms `polysemy`, though new effects take more code to define in `fused-effects` than `polysemy` (though the `Control.Carrer.Interpret` module provides a low-friction API for rapid prototyping of new effects).
 Like `freer-simple` and unlike `fused-effects`, polysemy provides custom type errors if a given effect invocation is ambigous or invalid in the current context.

 #### Comparison to `eff`